ranitham/mindbody-laravel/src/docs/Api/StaffApi.md

 # **staffAssignStaffSessionType**
 > \Nlocascio\Mindbody\Model\AssignStaffSessionTypeResponse staffAssignStaffSessionType($Request)

 Assigns a staff member to an appointment session type with staff specific properties such as time length and pay rate.
 A staff user token must be included with staff assigned the ManageStaffPayRates permission.

+Assigns a staff member to an appointment session type with staff specific properties such as time length and pay rate.
+A staff user token must be included with staff assigned the ManageStaffPayRates permission.